DhyanMPatel/Js-Vnnovate/JavaScript/20_BinaryData_files/01 ArrayBuffer.md

 - in Web-development we meet binary data mostly when dealing with files(create, upload, download) and image processing.
 - Binary data in JavaScript is important in a non-standard way.
-- The Basic Binary Object is `ArrayBuffer` - a reference to a fixed-length comfigue memory area.
+- The Basic Binary Object is `ArrayBuffer` - a reference to a fixed-length Binary Buffer.

+### What is Buffer?
+- `Buffer` is a temporary space in a memory used to store binary data.

 ```js
 let buffer = new ArrayBuffer(16);